Rugova (region): Religion

 Rugovians are not thought to have been very religious historically, and have not been particularly concerned with the difference between being Muslim or Catholic.
 Their practice is filled with many elements of paganism.
 Nevertheless, until 1703, there were no traces of Islam, whereas other regions had already converted to that religion.

+Many parts of Rugova would believe in Albanian mythology, with characters such as fairies (Zana), Drangues, Kulshedra and snakes as well as magic.
+One of the most notable figures that the people of Rugova would believe in would be the "Mountain Nymph" (Zana e malit) which lived in the Nymph waterfall near the village of Malaj.
+According to oral beliefs, if seen the nymph would turn the person who saw her into stone with her "beauty".

 In the 20th century, the Rugovians struggled to protect their religion and refused to convert to Orthodoxy.
 Hundreds of Rugovians died in these wars.

 All of the 13 villages had churches until they were destroyed by the Ottomans.
 The first mosque was built in Drelaj in 1915, the second in Koshutan, and the third one in Shtupeq i Vogel.
 The first imam was Mulla Sylë Rugova.
 All of the imams of Rugova's mosque, lived in Peja.
 Today in Rugova, there is one church in Kuqishte and the remaining mosques are in Drelaj and Shtupeq i Vogel.
 Also, Peja's Patriarchate, a Serbian Orthodox monastery, is situated at the entrance of Rugova Canyon.
 It was built in the 13th century, and is the spiritual seat of Serbian archbishops.
 Since 2003, it has been protected by UNESCO.
 Before that, it was protected for more than 300 years by a Rugovian family with the title "vojvoda", meaning "sentry".